-Threat of mass shootings give rise to AI-powered cameras
+AI-powered cameras become new tool against mass shootings

 “The events of Parkland kind of changed the game,” he said.
 “We have not had any arguments or any pushback right now.”

-ZeroEyes, a Philadelphia-based company, is testing gun-detection software at Rancocas Valley Regional High School in New Jersey, but they’re not selling their product yet.
-When they do, they’ll also market to “stadiums, shopping malls — anywhere with a potential for a mass shooting,” said Rob Huberty, company co-founder.
+ZeroEyes, a Philadelphia-based company, began testing gun-detection software last winter at Rancocas Valley Regional High School in New Jersey, which became a client.
+Since the company began selling their product this month, it said it’s signed up another four schools — in Pennsylvania, Georgia, Tennessee and Florida.

+The company also brought on a government agency in New York that it says it can’t name.
+Co-founder Rob Huberty said ZeroEyes will be marketing the product to “stadiums, shopping malls — anywhere with a potential for a mass shooting.”

 Even supporters of these systems acknowledge the technology is not going to prevent all mass shootings — especially considering how quickly damage is done.
 But supporters argue they can at least help reduce the number of casualties by giving people more time to seek shelter and providing first responders with information sooner.